Share this post

 Pro tip: When you’re planning to negotiate, think about the job offer in terms of the total rewards package—salary, benefits, vacation time, professional development opportunities, flexibility and more.

-Regardless of whether you’re negotiating salary, benefits or flexibility, don’t let your nerves stop you.
+Regardless of whether you’re negotiating salary, benefits or flexibility, don’t let nerves or a lack of confidence stop you.
 Follow these steps to prepare yourself before sitting down for the discussion:

 Pro tip: The more prepared you are, the more thoughtful the conversation will be and the more comfortable you’ll feel making your ask.